alinix1/portfolio-demo/README.md

 ## Challenges:

 - At first, it was hard learning the syntax of [TailwindCSS] alongside JSX.
 - The planning phase is always one of the most challenging parts of web development.
-I was able to figure out the Next js architecture pretty well since it is similar to React.
+I was able to figure out the Next.js architecture pretty well since it is similar to React.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>